rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

             - You can define your hosted zone using the `platform.aws.hostedZone` field in the `install-config.yaml` file.
     - Ensure that your VPCs do not have overlapping CIDRs.
     - Verify route tables by running `aws ec2 describe-route-tables --filters "Name=vpc-id,Values=<vpc-id>"`.
-        - Make sure we can egress either via NAT gateway in public subnet or via transit gateway.
+        - Ensure that the cluster can egress either via NAT gateway in public subnet or via transit gateway.
-        - And make sure whatever UDR you would like to follow is set up.
+        - And ensure whatever UDR you would like to follow is set up.

 ## ROSA Prerequisites without STS